-C++ is termed as middle-level language means the combination of features of high level and low-level programming languages.
+C++ is termed a middle-level language means the combination of features of high-level and low-level programming languages.
 It was developed by Bjarne Stroustrup in the year 1979.
 It is also referred to as object-oriented programming language.
-It is compiled, case-sensitive and statically typed.
+It is compiled, case-sensitive, and statically typed.

 Part 1 – C++ Interview Questions (Basic)

 This first part covers basic C++ interview questions and answers.

 The class generally specifies the structure of data.
 It can be defined as the blueprint that describes the states of supported types.
 For e.g. the details of the student in student class like student’s age, name, address, etc., in one block that is class.

 This is the basic C++ interview questions that are asked in an interview.
 An object is the instance of a class, and it can have states and behavior.
 Once an object has been created in class, you can easily access the defined members of that class with the help of an object.

 3. Explain the features or concepts of Object-oriented programming (OOP)?

 The features or concepts of OOP are as below:

 Abstraction: It is used for hiding the internal implementations and displays only the required details to the user.
 Abstraction can be implemented with the help of an abstract class or interface, for e.g. Calculator.
 In the calculator, it shows only output whatever input is given.
 How the calculations are done, is not necessary detail for the user.

 Encapsulation: It is referred to as data hiding.
 It is a mechanism that binds the data and operations together and hides that details from the user.
 Encapsulation can be achieved with the help of access specifiers that are public, private, and protected in C++.
 With the help of them, we can provide access or prevent access directly to a user.